JamesNZL/flow-toggl-plugin/README.md

 > 2. The `Clear Description` flag will only empty the time entry description from the Flow search bar, so a replacement can be input quickly.
 >    > **Note**
 >    > To actually clear a time entry's description, use the `Clear Description` flag then hit the `Enter` action key to save.
-> 4. `tgl edit` will use the entered description to perform a fuzzy match against all previously tracked time entries (within the past 12 months), allowing you to quickly apply a previous time entry's description/project/etc.
+> 3. `tgl edit` will use the entered description to perform a fuzzy match against all previously tracked time entries (within the past 12 months), allowing you to quickly apply a previous time entry's description/project/etc.
+> 4. To include a flag's text in your time entry description, you can escape it with a backslash—eg `tgl edit \-t \-T \-p \-C`

 > **Warning**
 > 1. The `Time Span`/`End Time Span` flags must be the entered after the time entry description.
 Anything entered after the flag(s) will be ignored.